 While eating did we also find out that they will be closing the pool area from 5:30 onwards in consideration of the wedding happening at 6pm.
 So sinong mag-aadjust?

-I just couldn’t put my hands on the idea that they compensate their other clients for some other clients.
+I just couldn’t put my head around the idea that they compromise their other clients for some other clients.
 It was already awkward to have people wearing gowns and those wearing swimwear and casual in the same venue (the place was so packed and compact), but for everyone else to adjust to give priority to some others is not any client’s fault.

 When we came back to our room, we got a call from the reception that the pool will open from 8pm to 11pm.
 (We’re assuming they heard us complain and there were some other clients who did) It was part of the plan that we have dinner out and go back to the hotel for some night swimming.
 So we played some rounds of Exploding Kittens and left around 6pm to Uber ourselves to MOA and get a proper meal.
 We ended up in IHOP, as we also met up with Jaysel and her boyfriend Lorenz who had work earlier.